-- hemoglobin, glucose, hemoglobin A1C, strep A, mononucleosis, h. pylori, lipid profile, INR/PT, urine analysis, urine microscopy, urine pregnancy
+- hemoglobin, glucose, hemoglobin A1C, Strep A, Mononucleosis, Flu-A, Flu-B, COVID testing (with symptoms), H. Pylori, lipid profile, INR/PT, urine analysis, urine microscopy, urine pregnancy

 - Tetanus/Diphtheria/Pertussis (DTaP, Tdap, Td), Haemophilus Influenzae type b (HiB), Hepatitis (Hepatitis A, Hepatitis B, Twinrix), Pneumococcal Conjugate (Prevnar), Polio, Measles/Mumps/Rubella (MMR), Varicella (Varivax), Influenza, Meningococcal (Menactra), Shingles (Zostavax), Pneumococcal Saccharide (Pneumovax), Typhoid (Typhim Vi), HPV (Human Papilloma Virus)